embedly/embedly-docs/tutorials/jquery_preview.rst

 Unlike the standard :doc:`Embedly jQuery <jquery>` plugin, which generates previews in a preset format, jQuery Preview allows users to select a thumbnail image and edit the title and description.
-Additionally, jQuery Preview takes advantage of the :doc:`Preview endpoint </endpoints/1/preview>`, which provides precise control over how embeds are displayed on the page.
+Additionally, jQuery Preview takes advantage of the :doc:`Extract endpoint </extract/api/endpoints/1/extract>`, which provides precise control over how embeds are displayed on the page.

 .. image:: ../images/jquery_preview.png